 Although used by alternative medical practitioners to treat diarrhea, blackberry tea in large doses can also cause stomach upset, including nausea and vomiting.
 Asian populations that consume large amounts of all types of tea have an increased risk of stomach cancer, although this does not occur in Great Britain, where citizens also consume large amounts of different teas.
 The difference may be that Britons add milk to the tea, protecting against some of the negative effects on the stomach from tannins in the tea, according to the Ageless website.

 Blackberry tea contains tannins, plant substances that can have negative effects.
 Blackberry tea contains hydrolysable tannins such as gallotannins and ellagitannins, which can have toxic effects on the liver in large quantities.
-Do not drink blackberry tea if you suffer from any type of liver disease without talking to your medical practitioner.
+Do not drink blackberry tea if you have any type of liver disease without talking to your medical practitioner.
 Signs of liver damage include yellowing of the skin or whites of the eyes, upper right quadrant abdominal pain, nausea, vomiting and fatigue.(ref 5)

 Interference with Nutrient Absorption